Chlamydia psittaci: Taxonomy

 For several decades, the family Chlamydiaceae contained a sole genus, Chlamydia.
 C. psittaci was originally classified from the 1960s to 1999 as a species of this sole genus.
 In 1999, the order Chlamydiales was assigned two new families (Parachlamydiaceae and Simkaniaceae), and within the family Chlamydiaceae, the genus Chlamydia was divided into two genera, Chlamydia and the newly designated genus Chlamydophila, with C. psittaci becoming Chlamydophila psittaci.
 However, this reclassification "was not wholly accepted or adopted" among microbiologists, which "resulted in a reversion to the single, original genus Chlamydia, which now encompasses all 9 species including C. psittaci."
 A new species was added to the reunited genus Chlamydia in 2013, two more were added in 2014.

-What were once classified as the mammal-endemic strains C. psittaci abortion, C. psittaci feline, and C. psittaci guinea pig are today three separate species, C. abortus, C. felis, and C. caviae.
+What were once classified as the mammal-endemic C. psittaci abortion, C. psittaci feline, and C. psittaci guinea pig are since 1999 three separate species, C. abortus, C. felis, and C. caviae.
+New species continue to be described from inside of what was thought to be C. psittaci.
+Being a pathogen with a very broad host range, C. psittaci has a lot of opportunities to recombine with other Chlamydia.

+Genotypes of C. psittaci are defined by the partial ompA sequence, which is immunologically relevant and can be amplified by PCR.
+The main types are A-F, E/B, with G, G1, G2, 1V, 6N, Mat116, R54, YP84, CPX0308, I, and J considered provisional.
+This has since been expanded into a seven-partial-gene MLST scheme.
+The MLST scheme technically yields "sequence types" distinct from genotype assignment, but it usually recovers the genotype grouping anyways.